ACMUS-MIR/academic-kickstart/content/authors/mora/_index.md

 #  caption: A caption
 ---

-Fernando is a music researcher at the Universidad de Antioquia.
+I am a musician, teacher and researcher at Músicas Regionales at Universidad de Antioquia.
+My work is about Latin American music.